Icinga/icinga-doc/markdown/en/downtime.md

 Let's take the following scenario:

-1. You schedule downtime for host A from 7:30pm-9:30pm on a Monday

-2. You bring the server down about 7:45pm Monday evening to start a hard drive upgrade

-3. After wasting an hour and a half battling with SCSI errors and driver incompatibilities, you finally get the machine to boot up

-4. At 9:15 you realize that one of your partitions is either hosed or doesn't seem to exist anywhere on the drive

-5. Knowing you're in for a long night, you go back and schedule additional downtime for host A from 9:20pm Monday evening to 1:30am Tuesday Morning.

 If you schedule overlapping periods of downtime for a host or service (in this case the periods were 7:40pm-9:30pm and 9:20pm-1:30am), Icinga